polter-rnd/fltk/README.Wayland.txt

 The support of the Wayland platform is work in progress of the FLTK library.
 This work is quite advanced, though : all test/ and examples/ programs build and run.
 It requires a Wayland-equipped OS which means Linux.
-The code has been tested on Debian and Ubuntu.
+The code has been tested on Debian and Ubuntu with 3 distinct compositors: mutter, weston, and KDE.

 2 WAYLAND SUPPORT FOR FLTK